notquitesane/TTBluer/README.md

 # TTBluer
 Various config files related to my 3d printer

-Includes gcode, config files for slier and filiments, and so forth
+Includes gcode, config files for slicer and filiments, and so forth

 # License